AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-ps-sql-create.md

     * To retrieve your version, type **Get-Module Azure -ListAvailable**.

 ## Configure your subscription
 Open Windows PowerShell and establish access to your Azure account by running the following cmdlet.
 You will be presented with a sign in screen to enter your credentials.
-Use the same email and password that you use to sign in to the Azure Portal.
+Use the same email and password that you use to sign in to the Azure portal.

     Add-AzureRmAccount -EnvironmentName AzureChinaCloud